Theory of coherent interaction-free detection of pulses: Sources of errors

 For the case $\theta =\pi$, the projective protocol has a detection probability analytically expressed as

 and an absorption probability expressed by

-These formulas can be obtained in a straightforward way from of Eq. \ref{eq:det} and Eq. \ref{eq:abs} and they coincide with those derived for Mach-Zehnder based experiments in quantum optics \cite{Kwiat_1995, Kwiat_1999, Ma2014, Peise2015}.
-It is worth pausing and analyzing the meaning of these relations, as anticipated to some extent in the comment subsequent to Eq. \ref{eq:det} and Eq. \ref{eq:abs}.
+These formulas can be obtained in a straightforward way from Eqs.\,(\ref{eq:det}) and\,(\ref{eq:abs}), and they coincide with those derived for Mach-Zehnder-based experiments in quantum optics \cite{Kwiat_1995, Kwiat_1999, Ma2014, Peise2015}.
+It is worth pausing and analyzing the meaning of these relations, as anticipated to some extent in the comment subsequent to Eqs.\,(\ref{eq:det}) and\,(\ref{eq:abs}).
 Starting in $|0\rangle$, the system remains in this state with probability $\cos^{2}(\phi/2)$ after the application of the first beam-splitter $S(\phi )$.
-If there is no absorption on state $|2\rangle$ after the $B$-pulse, it means that the second beam-splitter sees the system again in state $|0\rangle$.
+If there is no absorption on state $|2\rangle$ after the $B$ pulse, it means that the second beam-splitter sees the system again in state $|0\rangle$.
 After $N+1$ applications of the beam-splitter, the probability to find the system in the state $|0\rangle$ is $[\cos (\phi /2)] ^{2(N+1)}$.
-In the case of absorption, $p_{\rm abs}$ is obtained by summing over probabilities of absorption at each application $j$ of the $B$-pulse, which are given by the probability $[\cos (\phi /2)] ^{2(j-1)}$ that the pulse was not absorbed in the previous $j-1$ steps multiplied by the probability $\sin^{2}(\phi/2)$ that the system is in the state $|1\rangle$ from which absorption to state $|2\rangle$ is possible.
+In the case of absorption, $p_{\rm abs}$ is obtained by summing over probabilities of absorption at each application $j$ of the $B$ pulse, which are given by the probability $[\cos (\phi /2)] ^{2(j-1)}$ that the pulse was not absorbed in the previous $j-1$ steps, multiplied by the probability $\sin^{2}(\phi/2)$ that the system is in the state $|1\rangle$, from which absorption to state $|2\rangle$ is possible.

 If $\phi = \phi_N = \pi/(N+1)$, the detection probability becomes 1 in the limit of large $N$, which is a manifestation of localization on the state $|0\rangle$ (suppressing the evolution in the rest of the Hilbert space) by the quantum Zeno effect.
 Indeed we have $\cos^2 (\phi_{N}/2) \approx 1 - \phi^2_{N}/4$ and by applying the binomial formula we obtain